Face posets of tropical polyhedra and monomial ideals: Face posets

-Note that the covectors for $svw$ and $sv\tilde{w}$ are equal up to relabelling $w$ and $\tilde{w}$.
-This implies that one cannot determine if a point is contained in the max-min poset from its covector. \end{example}
+We note that $\monomial{V}$ and $\monomial{\tilde{V}}$ have isomorphic vertex-facet lattices as these replacements do not affect the vertex-facet incidences.
+We also note that the covectors for $ABC$ in $\monomial{V}$ and $\monomial{\tilde{V}}$ are equal up to relabelling $D,E$ by $\tilde{D},\tilde{E}$.
+This implies that one cannot determine if a point is contained in the max-min poset from its covector, or from the vertex-facet incidence graph.